 Precision without precedent

-The same technology that will help safely guide naval aviators onto the decks of aircraft carriers in roiling seas will also help the U.S. Navy’s future unmanned tanker perform similar landings.
+The same technology that guides aviators onto the decks of aircraft carriers in roiling seas can help U.S. Air Force pilots on austere runways in remote regions of the world.

-JPALS is a differential, GPS-based precision landing system that guides aircraft onto carriers and amphibious assault ships in all weather and surface conditions up to the rough waters of Sea State 5.
-It uses an encrypted, jam-proof datalink, connecting to software and receiver hardware on the aircraft and an array of GPS sensors, mast-mounted antennas and shipboard equipment.
+JPALS is a differential, GPS-based, precision landing system that currently guides aircraft onto carriers and amphibious assault ships in all kinds of weather and surface conditions, up to the rough waters of Sea State 5.
+It uses an encrypted, jam-proof data link, connecting to software on the aircraft's mission computer and an array of GPS sensors, mast-mounted antennas and rack-mounted shipboard avionics.

 Raytheon is developing an expeditionary version of the system that could be packaged in ruggedized cases and air-dropped or mounted on a small vehicle and driven into austere, remote locations.

 “The need for precision landings in harsh environments isn’t limited to one military service and one airplane,” said Matt Gilligan, vice president of Raytheon Navigation, Weather and Services.
 “JPALS can help any fixed or rotary-wing aircraft land in harsh, low-visibility environments.”

 The Air Force and other services could deploy Expeditionary JPALS to a remote location to support contingency operations, such as countering a new threat or helping an aircraft provide humanitarian relief.
 This version of the system could simultaneously control up to 50 airplanes out to a radius of 20 nautical miles.